Super White Quartzite – Everything You Need To Know

 Quartzite vs Granite – what to choose for my kitchen?

-Both stones require yearly sealing and the minimum of maintenance.
+Both stones require yearly sealing and a minimum of maintenance.
 Both stones look absolutely fantastic in any kitchen.
 Quartzite has a more uniform look while granite has more movement and you can choose from many color and pattern options.
 It comes down to what look you prefer for your kitchen.
 If you come across Super White Granite when deciding on quartzite vs granite for your kitchen countertops, be aware that there is no Super White Granite, only Super White Quartzite.
 You may think Super White is white granite that looks like marble because of its sensational looks, but it’s not.
 Super White is a natural stone, just like granite and marble, but it’s much more durable and harder than marble.
 Granite and quartz have similar characteristics but still, there are differences.
 Make sure to ask your fabricator what is exactly the material you are looking at, what are its characteristics, how durable it is, what are its maintenance requirements, and how should you care for it.

 Quartzite vs Quartz – what to choose?